 Following an environmental review, 25,000 smallmouth bass fingerlings, averaging 1.3 inches, were introduced into Bear Paw Lake in August of 1992.
 It was hoped that YOY suckers would suffer immediate depredation losses; however, the bass were too small to effectively feed on YOY suckers.
 A cool August and September undoubtedly reduced growth rates of bass and over-winter survival of this introductory plant was questionable.
 No bass were captured in 56 trap-days of effort in the spring of 1993.
 However, electrofishing the shoreline in mid-July captured 23 age I smallmouth bass, ranging in length from 2.2-5.1 inches.
-All but two of the bass were taken from the dam face rip-rap.
+All but two of the bass were taken from the dam face riprap.
 Bass preferred rocky substrate to emergent/submerged vegetation, which was plentiful.
 A total plant of 40,000 1.7-inch bass was made in July and August of 1993.
 Another plant of 24,000 fingerlings was made in 1994.
-No bass were stocked in1995 due to unavailability.
+No bass were stocked in 1995 due to unavailability.
 A plant of 20,000 bass was made in 1996 and 5,000 were planted in 1998.
 Stocking of bass was discontinued in 1999, once natural reproduction was documented.

-In order to evaluate changes in the forage base due to bass predation, baseline data on sucker and crayfish populations was gathered prior to the smallmouth bass introduction (Figure D).
-Population data has been gathered annually.
-A mark-recapture estimate has been made of the sucker population since 1992; however, no sucker estimate was attempted in 1999, due to time and manpower constraints.
+In order to evaluate changes in the forage base due to bass predation, baseline data on sucker and crayfish populations was gathered prior to the smallmouth bass introduction Population data has been gathered annually.
+Mark-recapture estimates of the sucker population were made between 1992 and 2000 (Figure C).
 The estimate of suckers in 2000 was 3,237 with a total biomass of 3,711 pounds.
-Spring trapping removed 2,225 of these fish bringing the current population to 1,486 suckers.
+Spring trapping removed 2,225 of these fish bringing the population to 1,486 suckers by summer of 2000.